enterpriseDomain/ClassMaker/README.md

 ============

 This is a library for creating exploitable in-place Java classes at runtime.
 It generates the classes, based on Ecore-based metamodel.
-Methods of these can be invoked through the reflection.
+Methods of these can be invoked through reflection.

 Usage sample: